America-class amphibious assault ship: History

 The program started in July 2001, with development beginning in October 2005, the production decision was made in January 2006, and construction of LHA-6 began in December 2008.

-Northrop Grumman Shipbuilding was awarded $48.1M for "additional planning and advanced engineering services in support of the LHA replacement (LHA[R]) Flight 0 amphibious assault ship (LHA 7)" on 28 October 2010, to run until May 2012.
+Northrop Grumman Shipbuilding was awarded $48.1M for "additional planning and advanced engineering services in support of the LHA replacement (LHA[R]) Flight 0 amphibious assault ship (LHA-7)" on 28 October 2010, to run until May 2012.
 It was scheduled for delivery in 2017.
 In January 2011, development problems led to the F-35B program being delayed two years, and plans for LHA-7 could change if the F-35B were to be canceled.

 In April 2012, Contract N00024-10-C-2229 was issued to Huntington Ingalls Industries, in which funding for steel plate purchases for LHA-7 was planned, and announced the requirement for an additional four ships (to LHA-10).

 On 4 May 2012, Secretary of the Navy Ray Mabus announced the selection of USS Tripoli as the name for the Navy's next large-deck amphibious assault ship (LHA-7).
 On 20 June 2014, Ingalls Shipyards, authenticated Tripoli's keel in ceremony by the ship's sponsor, Lynne Mabus, wife of Secretary of the Navy, Ray Mabus.
 Tripoli was officially delivered to the U.S. Navy on 28 February 2020.

 On 13 June 2014, the U.S. Department of Defense announced that it had awarded a contract worth for $23.5 million to General Dynamics National Steel and Shipbuilding Co., San Diego, California for design and development work on LHA-8.

-On 14 December 2021, a $70.8 million U.S. Navy contract was awarded to Huntington Ingalls as its latest installment toward acquiring long-lead-time materials for LHA 9.
+On 14 December 2021, a $70.8 million U.S. Navy contract was awarded to Huntington Ingalls as its latest installment toward acquiring long-lead-time materials for LHA-9.
 The award was offered by the Naval Sea Systems Command, Washington, D.C.

 On 27 October 2022, the U.S. Navy awarded Ingalls Shipbuilding a $2.4 billion contract modification for detail, design, and construction of LHA-9.
+The ship's name was announced as USS Fallujah on 13 December 2022.

+LHA-10 was authorized by the U.S. Congress in 2023, providing $US1.38 billion for her procurement.
+The ship was named by Secretary of the Navy Carlos Del Toro on 2 May 2024, USS Helmand Province.

+In July, 2025 the Navy and HII-Ingalls announced that the next two America-class ships, Bougainville & Fallujah, would be facing a one year delay in construction and delivery due to "shipyard labor challenges” and budget changes.
+Bougainville will now be delivered in August of 2026 and Fallujah in September of 2030, instead of its earlier projection of September 2029.